microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ### References

+All supported operations for Darts are listed below.

 * MaxPool / AvgPool
   * MaxPool: call `torch.nn.MaxPool2d`.
 This operation applies a 2D max pooling over all input channels.
 Its parameters `kernal_size=3` and `padding=1` are fixed.
 The pooling result will pass through a BatchNorm2d then return as the result.
   * AvgPool: call `torch.nn.AvgPool2d`.
 This operation applies a 2D average pooling over all input channels.
 Its parameters `kernal_size=3` and `padding=1` are fixed.
 The pooling result will pass through a BatchNorm2d then return as the result.